Job Description Summary

-The Center for Bioenergy and Bioproducts (CBB) at Auburn University is seeking a candidate for the position of Post-Doctoral Fellow.
+The Center for Bioenergy and Bioproducts (CBB) at Auburn University is seeking candidates for the position of Post-Doctoral Fellow.
 This is a benefits eligible, non-tenure track position.
 The appointment is for an initial period of one year, with the possibility of renewal up to a maximum of a four year period depending on performance and funding availability.
-The expected start date is July 1st, 2018.
+The expected start date is March 1, 2020.

-This is a research job involving professional and technical work in the study of producing bioproducts, chemicals, and biofuels from woody biomass utilizing gasification and gas-to-liquid platform.
-Responsibilities include, but are not limited to: assist center director; supervise bioenergy and biofuels activities of the center; summarize data and publish findings from research; assist in writing proposals for further extramural funding; prepare technical reports, manuscripts for publication and various presentations; and perform various other duties as assigned by the director.
+This is a research job involving professional and technical work in the study of producing fuels and chemicals from biomass utilizing thermochemical platform.
+Responsibilities include, but are not limited to: assist center director; supervise bioenergy and biofuels activities of the center; operate fluidized bed gasifier and reactors housed in the center; summarize data and publish findings from research; assist in writing proposals for further extramural funding; prepare technical reports, manuscripts for publication and various presentations; and perform various other duties as assigned by the director.

-The minimum qualifications include an earned Ph.D. from an accredited institution in Biosystems, Biological, Chemical Engineering, or a closely related engineering field by the expected position start date.
-Candidates should have documented experience and/or the ability to conduct research in bioproducts and bioenergy.
+The minimum qualifications include an earned Ph.D. from an accredited institution in Biosystems, Chemical Engineering, or a closely related field by the expected position start date.
+Candidates should have documented experience and/or the ability to conduct research in biofuels.
 Documented evidence of individual and/or collaborative research resulting in peer-reviewed publications is required.
 Excellent interpersonal and written communication skills, demonstrated technical excellence and ability to work both independently and in a team environment are necessary.
-Candidate selected for this position must be able to meet eligibility requirements for work in the United States at the time the appointment is scheduled to begin and continue working legally for the term of employment.
+The candidate selected for this position must be able to meet eligibility requirements for work in the United States at the time the appointment is scheduled to begin and continue working legally for the term of employment.

 For questions regarding the position, please contact Dr. Sushil Adhikari, Director, Center for Bioenergy and Bioproducts and Professor of Biosystems Engineering Department, Auburn University at 334-844-3543 or by email: email@example.com.